Minuscule 157: Description

 It contains the Epistle to Carpian, prolegomena, lectionary equipment, subscriptions at the end of each Gospel, ornaments and pictures in vermilion and gold.
 The Gospel of John is preceded by a portrait of John the Evangelist with Prochorus.

 It has the famous Jerusalem Colophon ("copied and corrected from the ancient manuscripts of Jerusalem preserved on the Holy Mountain"), at the end of each Gospel.
 According to biblical scholar Frederick H. A. Scrivener, it is very beautifully written.
+This sentiment is echoed by Biblical Scholar Herman C. Hoskier, who describes it as a "most beautiful manuscript" and which was "prepared with the utmost care".

 Text

-Although the manuscript was made for the Byzantine Emperor, its text is not the standard Byzantine but a mixture of text-types with a strong Alexandrian element.
+Although the manuscript was made for the Byzantine Emperor, its text is not considered to be the standard Byzantine text-type, but appears to be a mixture of text-types with a strong Alexandrian element.
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
-Its readings often agree with Codex Bezae (D), with some affinities to the Diatessaron, and to the Gnostic Heretic Marcion's text of Luke (see Gospel of Marcion).
+Its readings often agree with Codex Bezae (D), with some affinities to the Diatessaron (an early harmonisation of the four canonical Gospels into one continuous work), and to the Gnostic Heretic Marcion's text of Luke (see Gospel of Marcion).

 Textual critic Hermann von Soden lists it among the group I^{s} (along with codices 235, 245, 291, 713, and 1012).
 Textual critic Kurt Aland placed it in Category III of his New Testament manuscript classification system.
 Category III manuscripts are described as having "a small but not a negligible proportion of early readings, with a considerable encroachment of [Byzantine] readings, and significant readings from other sources as yet unidentified."
 According to the Claremont Profile Method (a specific analysis method of textual data), it represents K^{x} in Luke 1; in Luke 10 it is mixed with some relationship to the Alexandrian text; in Luke 20 it has the Alexandrian text.